santyr/Slack_Zaps/README.md

 A powerful, deeply integrated Slack application that allows users to send and receive instant, fee-less Bitcoin Lightning "zaps" as a form of appreciation and reward.

 This project uses a centralized [LNbits](https://github.com/lnbits/lnbits) instance to create a frictionless internal economy.
-It also features optional, one-click wallet funding through the [Alby](https://getalby.com/) browser extension for an enhanced user experience.
+It features a complete, command-free GUI for all core actions—including onboarding—and optional, one-click wallet funding through the [Alby](https://getalby.com/) browser extension.

 ## Table of Contents